Need to talk? Call 1800 882 436.

 Is it normal to bleed during pregnancy?

-Bleeding during pregnancy, especially in the early stages, is quite common.
-About 1 in 4 women will experience vaginal spotting or bleeding during the first trimester.
-Many of these women will go on to have healthy pregnancies.
+Vaginal bleeding during pregnancy, especially in the early stages, is quite common.
+About 1 in 4 people will experience vaginal spotting or bleeding during the first trimester.
+Many will go on to have healthy pregnancies.

-However, vaginal bleeding may be the first sign of a problem, so it’s important to contact your doctor or midwife if you experience vaginal bleeding at any stage of your pregnancy for advice on what to do next.
+It is important to contact your doctor or midwife if you experience vaginal bleeding at any stage of your pregnancy for advice and support.

 What are the causes of bleeding during pregnancy?

-• Implantation bleeding — in very early pregnancy (4 to 5 weeks gestation) some women may experience bleeding when the pregnancy implants itself in the lining of the uterus (womb).
+• Implantation bleeding — In very early pregnancy (4 – 5 weeks gestation), some people experience spotting or light bleeding for a few days as the pregnancy implants itself in the lining of the uterus (womb).

-• Ectopic pregnancy — a rare but serious cause of bleeding when a fertilised egg starts growing outside the uterus (womb).
-An ectopic pregnancy can rupture (burst) and cause heavy bleeding, and may be life-threatening.
+• Ectopic pregnancy — A rare but serious cause of bleeding that occurs when a fertilised egg starts growing outside the uterus.
+An ectopic pregnancy can cause heavy bleeding and may be life-threatening.

-Bleeding in later pregnancy (after 20 weeks) is usually caused by problems with the placenta such as:
+Bleeding in later pregnancy (after 20 weeks gestation) is usually caused by problems with your placenta such as:

-• Placenta previa — also known as a 'low lying placenta', when the placenta implants close to the cervix (neck of the uterus).
-If the cervix starts to open or the uterus contracts, this can cause bleeding.
+• Placenta praevia — Also known as a 'low-lying placenta', this is when the placenta implants close to the cervix (neck of the uterus).
+This can cause bleeding if the cervix starts to open or the uterus contracts.

-• Placental abruption — when the placenta starts to separate from the uterus during pregnancy but before birth, causing bleeding from the place where the placenta has peeled away.
-Bleeding caused by placental abruption is usually associated with sudden, severe abdominal pain.
+• Placental abruption — When part of or all of your placenta separates from your uterus during pregnancy and before you have given birth.
+This causes bleeding from the place where the placenta has peeled away.
+It is usually associated with sudden and severe abdominal pain.

 Less common causes of bleeding, which may happen at any stage of pregnancy, may include: